techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_01/Exercise_01.md

 1. Congratulations!
 You have successfully created a new data model.

 ### <a name="device-and-sensor-onboarding"></a> Device and sensor onboarding
 Each device exchanges data with a specific protocol (for example: MQTT in this exercise).
-Each device corresponds to 1 unique physical node.
-We need to create physical node that corresponds to a physical device.
+Each device corresponds to 1 unique physical device.
+We need to create a device that corresponds to a physical device.
 In the following section, it is described how to create a Device for the MQTT network.
-Also we onboard all the sensors and Actuators for the Device.
+Also we onboard the sensor for the Device.

-1. Use the main menu to navigate to the **Device Management -> Devices** section and click on the "**+**" sign to start the device creation process
+1. Use the main menu to navigate to **Device Management** -> **Devices** section and click on the "**+**" sign to start the device creation process

 	>NOTE: As an alternative, devices and sensors can also be created via APIs.
-In this exercises, we will create it via UI cockpit
+In this exercise, we will create it via UI cockpit

 	![](images/12.png)